 Nano ceramic paint protection coatings and some of their issues.
-Be informed when choosing the right option for your new car
+We believe its important to be informed when choosing the right paint protection option for your new car

 Written by George Bayios from Melbourne Mobile Detailing

-One of the multitude of questions that many clients want to know the answer to, but sometimes are too worried or scared to ask.
+We have made a list of the multitude of questions that many of our clients want to know the answer to, but are sometimes too worried to ask.

 “I am aware of all the benefits and positives of having my car treated with a coating but what are some of the problems, issues or negative aspects that can come with a ceramic coatings?“

 At Melbourne Mobile Detailing (MMD) transparency and honesty is everything, I have been running this business for over 10 years now and while I did start off with the usual wash, cut and polish or interior vacuum the last 6 years I have only specialised in paint correction and ceramic coatings while aiming for a 5 star service from start to finish.
 So to answer this question ..